 Hi — Thank you for contacting us!
 I’m sorry you’re having issues with the labels rubbing off.
 We had a problem with our production site temperature, which caused the ink of a recent batch of jars to dry improperly.
 Some of the vegetable based labels are coming off when washed.
 Thankfully this doesn’t affect the integrity of the jars, but I am so sorry for the inconvenience.
 I’ve attached our certification, so you can take a look!
 We actually just updated our jars to have raised glass instead of the labels.
 Would you be interested in a replacement set?
 We’d be happy to send some!
 We just need your order number and preferred address. 🙂

 All the best, Charity, WeeCare Team]

-Second email from customer to WeeSprout
+A second email from the customer to WeeSprout:

 [TEXT: Sent: November 18, 2022 at 13:12